-If your household income is under £23,000 you can apply for help with the cost of equipment, transport, food, resource fees, trips and other course related costs.
+If your household income is under £23,000 you can apply for help with essential course costs including the cost of transport, food (Free Meals – see below) and DBS checks or CSCS cards (course specific).

 Evidence of your household income is required with any application made.
 The assistance you receive is discretionary and will always be conditional on your attendance and with you keeping within the terms of the 'Student Code of Conduct', which you sign at the start of your course.

 Were you entitled to Free School Meals?
 If so, you may be entitled to Free Meals whilst studying at college...

 Students aged 16-18 at the start of their course (or aged 19 and continuing with the same course, or with an EHCP) will be eligible to receive a free meal for the days you are attending your programme of study if you or your parents are in receipt of one or more of a qualifying benefit:

 - income-related Employment and Support Allowance (ESA)

 - support under part VI of the Immigration and Asylum Act 1999

 - the guarantee element of State Pension Credit

 - Child Tax Credit (provided you are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on – paid for 4 weeks after someone stops qualifying for Working Tax Credit